xbmc/kodi-tv/src/content/article/over-a-year-late-a-dollar-short-more-than-two-decades-of-kodi/index.md

   - Community
 featured_image:
   src: /images/blog/xbmc-2003-1080p.webp
-  title: Original XBOX Media Player Home Screen, 2003
+  title: Original Xbox Media Player Home Screen, 2003
   alt: Image of the original XBMP home screen and menu
 ---
 Hi, everyone - I'm Keith, and while I now find myself President of the Kodi Foundation, my initial involvement with Kodi goes way back, as a humble user.
 Since our 20th anniversary came and went, I've been meaning to write a bit of a look back on how we got here - how *I* got here.
 This is the story of my - and the project's - journey.